 Getting to the South Coast

-Batemans Bay is a four-hour drive from Sydney and two hours from Canberra.
-The drive from Melbourne to Eden, one of Australia’s best spots to watch whales, is a little over six hours.
-From Canberra, it takes three hours to get to Eden via Merimbula and Pambula.
-Find useful road trip information about NSW weather and NSW roads.
+Not far south of Jervis Bay, at the centre of the South Coast, Batemans Bay is a four-hour drive from Sydney – but just two hours from Canberra.
+The drive north from Melbourne over the border to Eden, one of Australia’s best whale watching spots, takes a little over six hours.
+From Canberra, it’s three hours to Eden via Merimbula and Pambula.